7 Safety Tips for a Terrific Tailgating Experience

 *Amazon.com price as of post date.
 Offers and availability may vary by location and are subject to change.
 Read full disclaimer.

 You never think it will happen to you.
-After all, you’re a grill master.
-But even veteran tailgaters need to be prepared for the worst.
+After all, you’re a grill master!
+But even veteran tailgaters know to be prepared for the worst.

-When you’re grilling, make sure you have a fire extinguisher in close proximity (not packed in your truck).
-If you don’t need it, another tailgater might.
-Here are the best fire extinguishers.
+When you’re grilling, be sure you have a fire extinguisher close by.
+Don’t leave it packed in your truck, but put it within hand’s reach.
+Besides, even if you don’t need it, another tailgater might.
+Here are some of the best fire extinguishers for all types of situations.

-If you’re grilling with coals, be sure to douse them with water and let them cool before placing them in a container to discard or pack in your vehicle.
-And be sure the container is one designed to store coals, not a random box or bag you found in the trunk.
+If you’re grilling with coals, be sure to douse them with water and let them cool completely before placing them in a container to discard or pack in your vehicle.
+And be sure the container is one designed to store coals, not a random box or bag you found in the truck.
+You don’t want to come out of the game to find your vehicle has been destroyed.

-Packing a first aid kit is always a good idea.
+Packing a first aid kit is always a good idea, too.
 You never know when a friendly game of Frisbee or a sharp knife might lead to a cut or injury.
-Here are the best first aid kits.
+Looking for a new first aid kit to keep in your vehicle?
+Here are a few kits that might fit the bill.

 4. When in doubt, toss it out

 Make “when in doubt, toss it out” your tailgating mantra.
-We all hate throwing away food, but as you wrap up your tailgating extravaganza, it’s time to throw away perishable foods that have been left out for more than an hour in hot temperatures or more than two hours in moderates conditions.
+We all hate throwing food away, but getting you or your game buddies sick is even worse.
+As you wrap up your tailgating extravaganza, it’s time to throw away perishable foods that have been left out for more than an hour in hot temperatures or more than two hours in moderate conditions.
+Not sure how long it’s been out?
+Remember that mantra!

 5. Count on a designated driver